 A stampede at Haiti's Citadelle Laferrière has resulted in at least 30 deaths, with authorities revising the toll down from 30 to 25.
 The incident occurred during a crowded celebration, exacerbated by rain and poor crowd management.
 The government has announced mourning and will cover funeral expenses for victims.

-Haiti's economic and humanitarian crisis has worsened as fuel prices rise due to Iran conflict, gang violence disrupts supply chains, and protests erupt over living costs.
-Workers demand better wages amid soaring transportation and food prices, with ongoing protests and violence intensifying the crisis.
+Haiti's economic and humanitarian crisis is worsening as fuel prices rise due to Iran conflict, gang violence disrupts supply chains, and protests escalate.
+Workers demand better wages amid soaring transportation and food costs, with ongoing violence deepening poverty and hunger across the country.
+Today’s protests reflect urgent economic distress.